Are you sabotaging yourself without even knowing it? Here’s how to find out—and start getting results.

 The science on what to eat to lose weight in a healthy, sustainable way has shifted a lot over the years.
 “A lot of people in older generations still think coffee and OJ for breakfast means you’re on a good diet,” says Cris Dobrosielski, a spokesperson for the American Council on Exercise and author of Going the Distance: The Three Essential Elements of Optimal Lifelong Fitness and Injury Prevention.
 “But it’s just sugar, and you need protein and fiber.”

 If you’re not sure what to eat, it’s time to do a little homework.
 One good resource is MyPlate for Older Adults.
-Created by Tufts University in conjunction with AARP, it breaks down the USDA’s advice on what a balanced diet should look like for older adults, says Jeri W. Nieves, Ph.D., associate professor of clinical epidemiology and nutrition at Columbia University.
+Created by Tufts University in conjunction with AARP, it breaks down the latest nutrition guidelines on what a balanced diet should look like for older adults, says Jeri W. Nieves, Ph.D., an associate professor of clinical epidemiology and nutrition at Columbia University Mailman School of Public Health.

 Weight Loss Mistake #3: You Focus on Cutting, Not Adding